gigamonkey/dungeon/README.md

 dwarven axe.
 Across from you is a blobbyblob, a gelatenous mass with too many eyes and an odor of jello casserole gone bad.
 There is a dank tunnel to the north.
 The blobbyblob extrudes a blobby arm and smashes at you!
 You take 3 hit points of damage.
-You take 3 hit points of damage.
 You're down to 17.

 > eat blobbyblob

 Are you out of your mind?!
 This is a live and jiggling blobbyblob.
 The blobbyblob extrudes a blobby arm and smashes at you!
-You take 3 hit points of damage.
 You take 3 hit points of damage.
 You're down to 14.

 > attack with ring